n-stuff/window-system/README.md

 * The **WindowSystem** project provides classes to create main windows and to handle events.
 * The **OpenGL.Context** project provides classes to associate OpenGL contexts to windows.

-To run an example of window creation:
+To run an example of window creation and event handling:
-`dotnet run -p test/ManualTest`
+`dotnet run -p test/WindowSystem.ManualTest`

 ## Acknowledgments